 Browse the internet safely.

-Do not click on suspicious links in an email.
+- Do not click on suspicious links in an email or text message.

 Use social media networks wisely — think before you share.